ilotoki0804/WebtoonScraper/docs/README_eng.md

 2. Run the following command in the terminal:

     ```console
-    pip install -U WebtoonScraper
+    pip install -U WebtoonScraper[full]
     ```

-    If your operating system is POSIX-based (Mac or Linux), you may need to use the following command:

-    ```console
-    pip3 install -U WebtoonScraper
-    ```

-To check if the CLI has been installed correctly, use the following command:
+To check if the program has been installed correctly, use the following command:

 ```console
 webtoon --version